polyfox/moon/README.md

 TODO: copy over the script files EVERY time make runs

-TODO: before copying the ruby scripts, clear out the old folders (otherwise files deleted in core,game/script stay in build)

 TODO: properly cleanup after mruby too (including the downloaded mrbgems)

 TODO: mruby-require loads dependent on the working dir.
 Make a require_relative method or something.

-TODO: fix require, so we can do "require 'core/state'" instead of "require './core/state.rb'"